-The Lace Museum, located in Sunnyvale, California, is dedicated to preserving lace and the art of lace making, exhibiting lace and its historical use, and offering instruction in all facets of lace making.
+The Lace Museum, located in the Silicon Valley area of California, is dedicated to preserving lace and the art of lace making, exhibiting lace and its historical use, and offering instruction in all facets of lace making.
 We welcome and encourage anyone who has an interest in the fascinating world of lace.

 In our online Shopify store, we offer a variety of books, tools, thread and gifts to delight makers of all types of lace.
 Our Etsy store has unique bargains.